Data Security & Access Boundaries

 return False

-self.idempotency_store[key] = datetime.utcnow()
+self.idempotency_store[key] = now

 return True

-def validate_rbac(self, token_payload: Dict[str, Any]) -> None:
+def validate_rbac(self, token_payload: dict[str, Any]) -> None:

-allowed_scopes = {"reconcile:read", "audit:verify"}
+allowed = {"reconcile:read", "audit:verify"}

 granted = set(token_payload.get("scope", []))

-if not granted.issubset(allowed_scopes):
+if not granted.issubset(allowed):

-self.logger.error("rbac_escalation_attempt", scopes=granted)
+self.logger.error("rbac_escalation_attempt", scopes=sorted(granted))

 raise PermissionError("Unauthorized scope escalation detected")